The drug class of stimulants is made up of substances that, either directly or indirectly, target the body’s central nervous system.

 Using illicit or prescribed stimulants can be detrimental to your health and quality of life.
 These drugs interact with your brain’s pleasure receptors, so stimulant withdrawal can be intense, especially if you are trying to quit cold turkey on your own.
 Doing so can be dangerous and can just end up fueling the vicious cycle of addiction.
 Going to an addiction treatment center for a medically supervised detox process is a vital first step to finding healing.
 After that, counseling and therapy can help you target the behaviors that led you to addiction and also fight relapse triggers that you may encounter in life.

 Substance Abuse and Mental Health Services Administration.
 (2016, March 2).
-Stimulants. from https://www.samhsa.gov/atod/stimulants
+Stimulants.
+Retrieved from from https://www.samhsa.gov/atod/stimulants

 National Institute on Drug Abuse.
 (2018, January).
-Misuse of Prescription Drugs. from https://www.drugabuse.gov/publications/research-reports/misuse-prescription-drugs/which-classes-prescription-drugs-are-commonly-misused
+Misuse of Prescription Drugs.
+Retrieved from from https://www.drugabuse.gov/publications/research-reports/misuse-prescription-drugs/which-classes-prescription-drugs-are-commonly-misused